Last updated: May 21st, 2025

 How did you into programming?

 In high school I was relatively clueless about what I wanted to do in terms of career.
 I knew I wanted to some sort of STEM-related field, but I wasn’t sure which one.
-My junior year I took the AP courses for CS and Chemistry, and actually really loved both of them!
+My junior year I took the AP courses for CS and Chemistry, and really loved both of them!
 Unfortunately for chem, it was a lot easier to tinker with programming than it was with mass spectometry on my own time, and so I ended up leaning towards computer science.

 Admittedly, APCS is kind of useless in terms of preparation of Berkeley (and I imagine many other school’s) CS curriculum.
 I hate to say it but a lot of CS courses “handhold” a bit too excessively.
 The most educational periods of my time during high school were spent trying get to simple graphical games to display and run at 30 FPS relying solely on StackOverflow, compiler vitriol, and Java’s standard library documentation.
 This is the kind of suffering that the department of education and parts of the constitution tend to forbid, but I suspect that that kind of struggle working on a personal project builds a level of independence that many undergraduate or high school courses aren’t able to provide.